Jan 31, 2014

 Akasha is a new mobile exclusive MMORG.
 Does it tip Order and Chaos from its pedestal?

 Akasha uses a very barebones skill system.
 The titular Akasha are little more than stats boosts that are attached to characters to augment their statistics and don’t make an actual appearance in the game.
-The player is limited in the amount of Akasha that can be equipped, adding a tiny bit of depth to balance out stats with the right Akasha..
-Additional slots to equip Akasha can only be gained though in app purchases.
+The player is limited in the amount of Akasha that can be equipped, adding a tiny bit of depth by forcing players to balance out stats with the right Akasha.
+Additional slots to equip Akasha can only be gained though in-app purchases.

 The player is unlikely to want to play Akasha for long either.
 The lack of actual MMO style gameplay ensure its button mashing becomes dull fast.

 Akasha in short is not really a MMO as such.
 Sure the “online” and the “massive” parts are there, but it barely qualifies as an RPG.
 Order and Chaos is a far superior game with real MMO classes and very solid gameplay.
 Akasha meanwhile is not worth playing.